 If you do not have kids around the house, the refrigerator door can also be a functional storage space.
 Rather than cluttering it with old bills and wedding invites, turn it into a handy storage space where you can keep small spice bottles instead.
 Try attaching them to the fridge by fixing magnet strips to these accessories.

 Always dreamt of having a pantry but your kitchen space makes it impossible to do so?
 Well, it may not be a full-fledged one but you can still use the top of your fridge for this purpose.
 Usually, the top of the fridge is used to store all kinds of equipment and accessories.
 This only makes the kitchen look disorganised.
 For a more organised look, choose a carefully curated collection of the ingredients you use the most in your kitchen.
 It also makes it easier to find regularly used items.

 If you have a kitchen with a small pantry, you can make use of a Lazy Susan to the best of your advantage.
-Organized homeowners have these in their kitchen and swear by its utility.
-Having one in yours makes it easy to reach for pantry items, spices and other small essentials that are difficult to find.
+Organized homeowners have these in their kitchen and swear by their utility.
+Having one in yours makes it easy to reach for pantry items, spices, and other small essentials that are difficult to find.

-Knowing how you can avoid common kitchen mistakes and enhance storage space are key elements to making sure you are left with an organised looking kitchen.
+Knowing how you can avoid common kitchen mistakes and enhancing storage space are key elements to making sure you are left with an organised-looking kitchen.
 We hope incorporating these ideas will make your kitchen less chaotic and more systematic.